rtdsouza/Projects/README.md

 # Projects

-Few of the projects I completed in quarantine.
+Few of the projects I completed during the lockdown.